vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

-13 / Somaśarman, Somavam
+13 / Somaśarman, Somavaṁśa and Somasiddhānta

-. śa and Somasiddhānta

 285